t3rmian/devpot/content/posts/collections/en/2022-12-11-intellij-oracle-clob-export.md

 ```

 > Note: I once encountered problem with `DIALECT.getDbms()` returning `MockDbms` and not evaluating to the Oracle.
 The issue went away after a restart, but you could also remove this condition if you intend to generate such an insert regardless of the source DB dialect.

+With this data extractor, you will be able to generate ad-hoc CLOB exports directly from IntelliJ.
+They can go beyond the *varchar* limits and handle special characters, alas only for the CLOB columns.
+Have you already thought about supporting other data types; line, or criteria limits?